linkedin/spaniel/USAGE.md

 The observer callback is passed an array of change entries.
 In addition to the standard entry fields from `IntersectionObserver`, the following properties have been added:

 * `duration` - How long the elements intersection ratio was above the threshold before going below the threshold.
 Only passed for change entries associated with going below the threshold.
+In integer milliseconds unit.
 * `entering` - Boolean describing if the intersection ratio is changing to be above the threshold ratio.
 * `label` - Which threshold is being crossed
 * `payload` - Optional payload object provided by `observe()`